coldbox-modules/cbdebugger/readme.md

 ## Settings

 The debugger is highly configurable and we have tons of settings to assist you in your development adventures and also in your performance tuning.
 Please note that the more collectors you activate, the **slower** your application can become.
-By default we have pre-selected defaults which add neglible performance to your applications.
+By default we have pre-selected defaults which add negligible performance to your applications.

 You can find how to configure the debugger here: https://cbdebugger.ortusbooks.com/essentials/configuration